urk23cs1165/Voice-Bot-for-Medical-Assistant/README.md

 Compliance: A security and privacy framework in line with HIPAA Deliverables

+Unique-Features
+Even though AI healthcare assistants are already on the market, this project intends to offer a lightweight, real-time voice triage system designed for prompt response, multilingual accessibility, and efficient handling of complex symptom combinations.
+The system is suitable for large-scale and resource-constrained healthcare settings because of its emphasis on prompt decision support, efficient medical data processing, and improved usability for everyday users.

 Outcomes
 Offers immediate health advice depending on the symptoms of the patient.
 Assists users in determining whether to manage at home or seek medical attention.